Orange-OpenSource/spring-social-weibo/README.md

 Currently, only basic operations are supported:

 * get profile by id or username
-* get statuses (pagination is not supported): user timeline, home timeline, public timeline
+* get statuses: user timeline, home timeline, public timeline
-* update status (only text is supported)
+* update status
 * get friends (pagination is not supported)
 * get followers (pagination is not supported)